greglank/greglank.github.io/index.md

 ---

 ## [Poker AI and Machine Learning Insights](ai)
-Works in progress that leverage machine learning and AI to derive advanced insights about poker strategy
+A set of projects that leverage machine learning and AI to derive advanced insights about poker strategy

 <a href="ai"><img src="images/ml-range.png" alt="Starting hands screenshot" width="60%"></a>